Josesx506/DSA_Learnings/02_Data_Structures/Readme.md

     2. **In-order Traversal** - A node is only checked off when we've seen its left child and come back to it.
     3. **Post-order Traversal** - A node is only checked off when we traversed all its children.
 2. **Breadth First Search (BFS)** - Explore all nodes at the same level bbefore moving along
-    1. **Level Oreder traversal** - Start at root -> visit all the children at level 2 -> continue to level 3 and visit all the children till you get to the leaves
+    1. **Level Oreder traversal** - Start at root -> visit all the children at level 2 -> continue to level 3 and visit all the children till you get to the leaves.

+Because Tree traversal is complex, you can use a stack to keep track of the traversal steps.
+A list can also be used to save the order in which nodes are visited within the tree.
+While loops can be inclued with the stacks to traverse the tree however, the `Tree()` class will require additional attributes for the while loop to be efficient.
+This additional attributes can be defined in a new class named `State` which checks whether the left or right branch of a node has been traversed.
+Taversal can also be done with recursion which doesn't require a while loop nor state to print the visit order

 ### 1. Binary Trees
 Binary Tress are trees where parents have at **most** 2 children.